SimonPadbury/baselayer-3/_src/layout.md

 ## Responsive blocks

-* `xs:block` / `sm:block` / `md:block` / `lg:block`
+* `sm:block` / `md:block` / `lg:block`

 These set `display: block` at and above the four container-responsive breakpoint widths.
 Use one of these utilities as an _override_ when you only need some element to behave as a `flex` or a `grid` within a smaller width.

-Example: in the template for this documentation, at body-container width 1024px and up (same as viewport width), the Baselayer logo and title in the used `md:block` to switch off the `flex` that’s required to push these to the left of the menubar.
-This push is not required when the menubar is a sidebar from `md` up.
+Example: in the template for this documentation, at body-container width 960px and up (same as viewport width), the Baselayer logo and title in the used `md:block` to switch off the `flex` that’s required to push these to the left of the menubar.
+This push would break the layout when the menubar is a sidebar from `md` up, so `md:block` to stop that heppening.

 ## Flex layouts